jac307/MediaArtTutorials/IARTS1T03/WT-W5.md

 ## Objective

-**Build a new 3D scene (black box setting – square) using light as a spatial and expressive tool.**
+You will apply **three different lighting versions** to the **same W4 scene**, learning how lighting alone can change visibility, depth, hierarchy, and atmosphere.

-This activity focuses on how **lighting position, direction, intensity, and colour** reshape space **without moving objects**.
+This activity focuses on how **lighting position, direction, intensity, and colour** reshape space **without moving objects, the audience, or the stage layout**.

-You will design **three different lighting versions** of the same scene, learning to plan lighting conceptually and translate it into Blender using basic lights.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.